adidas/api-guidelines/guides/complete-api-development.md

   1. Create a new project (alternative) in Apiary

-  1. Make sure the CI/CD pipeline is still
+  1. Make sure the CI/CD pipeline is:

     1. Set to push the OAS file to Apiary but make sure to modify the Apiary project name